Halloween would not be Halloween without a little blood and gore, right?

 You really want to make sure you have gathered all of your ingredients before you start.

-Also, there will be a bit of time lag between baking and decorating.
+Also, there will be a bit of a time lag between baking and decorating, the cake must cool before you can layer and ice and add ganache, unless you want a sliding event.

 However, if you are like me, you’ve got a million things to do so you can work in between the baking and decorating steps.